NWCPHP Quarterly Newsletter April 2013

 We have added a new tool to help supplement our nine-month Leadership Institute.
 A new blog called Take the Lead will focus on cutting-edge regional and national leadership and public health issues, offering tools for professionals looking to become better leaders.

 Interested in becoming a guest blogger?
-Contact Trish Neiworth for more information.
+Contactfor more information.

 When is texting most appropriate and effective for health departments?
 In a recent American Journal of Public Health article, NWCPHP researchers and collaborators discuss the use of text messaging to distribute health messages, specifically looking at the effects of the Health Insurance Portability and Accountability Act (HIPAA) Security Rule, which protects the privacy of electronic health information.